Police identification procedures & eyewitness memory

 -How does alcohol intoxication influence eyewitness memory?

-Colloff, M. F., & Wixted, J. T. (in press).
+Colloff, M. F., & Wixted, J. T. (2020).
 Why are lineups better than showups?
 A test of the A Test of the Filler Siphoning and Enhanced Discriminability Accounts.
 Journal of Experimental Psychology: Applied. doi:10.1037/xap0000218 Supplemental material

 Colloff, M. F., Wade, K. A., Strange, D., & Wixted, J. T. (2018).
 Filler siphoning theory does not predict the effect of lineup fairness on the ability to discriminate innocent from guilty suspects: Reply to Smith, Wells, Smalarz, & Lampinen (2018).
 Psychological Science, 29, 1552-1557.doi:10.1177/0956797618786459 Supplemental material